An "input source" is a region of the controller that can be thought of as a larger modular unit. This refers to a physical

 - Right Trigger

-*Of the four major supported controller models, only the VSC supports a discrete digital "click" at the end of a full pull.
-However, the player can set a threshold in the configurator to emulate this behavior for all other controller models.
+*Of the four major supported controller models, only the Steam Controller supports a discrete digital "click" at the end of a full pull.
+However, the player can set a threshold in the Steam Input Configurator to emulate this behavior for all other controller models.

 - Analog pull